Altius/DHS_Annotations/Repeat_Annotation/README.md

 ## Complete the rest of the annotation with Repeat-Annotation.sh.ipynb

-#### Written description of steps outlined in Repeat-Annotation.sh.ipynb
+<center>Written description of steps outlined in Repeat-Annotation.sh.ipynb</center>
 #### Map to DHS Masterlist and echo the overlap and mapped-element size

 1. Gunzip repeats_ucsc.gzip